Case Study: Illustration as a storytelling engine

 • Integrating illustration into multi-channel campaigns (web, video, social, in-room experiences)

-• Developing original character portraits and mythic visual language for my novel Chronicles of Durajan
+• Developing original character portraits and mythic visual language for my published and critically reviewed original IP The Chronicles of Durajan

 The approach